 Keep in mind the drastic effect that diet can have to help you reduce your blood pressure.
 Avoid sodium and consume a diet rich in plant-based whole foods as well as potassium-rich foods.

 Avoid processed foods at all costs.
 If you are overweight, consider how significant some weight loss might be for you.
-Try to consume the 15 foods listed above for an extra drop in your blood pressure levels.
+By implementing the lifestyle changes discussed, you can help to naturally lower blood pressure levels.